 Pittsburgh [PA]: From the Press of Zadok Cramer, 1806.
 Period marbled paperwraps, spine partly perished, some loss and chipping to wrappers, front wrapper nearly detached.
 17 cm.
-[2 preliminary leaves], - 94pp., including 14 charts.
+[2 preliminary leaves], - 94pp., including 14 charts (ie: a map of Pittsburgh and 13 river charts).
 An unsophisticated copy.
-From the introduction by the editor on the verso of the title page: "This edition ot the Navigator, being the fifth since the year 1801, is respectfully presented to the public.
+From the introduction by the editor on the verso of the title page: "This edition of the Navigator, being the fifth since the year 1801, is respectfully presented to the public.
 It being designedly calculated as an useful and necessary guide to those who navigate or trade on the rivers of which it treats, much pains have been taken to revise, correct, and enlarge it throughout...."
 The editor goes on to thank his sources for information, including Mr. Chambers of Cincinnati for "useful hints respecting the Ohio from that place to the Kentucky river... [and] Mr. Charles Wilkins, of Kentucky [for] a chart of the Mississippi, taken by himself last year, from the mouth of Ohio to Natchez; from that place to New-Orleans we were presented with one taken from actual survey; and from these we were guided in making those maps which are now for the first time added to this publication...."

 According to Buck's "Travel and Description, 1765-1865," [NY: 1971], pp.43-44: "Cramer was probably the first man to compile this sort of a guide to the western waters and his work was the foundation for Cumings 'Western Navigator and Western Pilot,' and Gilleland 'Ohio and Mississippi Pilot.'
 It was much used by travelers, not only as a guide, but as a source of information for their books, and frequently without credit."